L3bowski/videocall-server/README.md

-# Getting Started

-Video calls between browsers thorugh RTCPeerConnection
+Websocket server that allows two clients to establish a RTCPeerConnection from a browser

 # Setup

-npm install

-# Start

-	1) Start the NodeJS server by running npm start
+	1) npm install.
+Installs the server dependencies
-	2) Start the Nuxt web application by running npm run dev
-	3) Access localhost:8000 and from two different tabs and start the video conference
+	2) npm start.
+Runs a websocket server instance
+	3) Run the [websocket client](https://github.com/L3bowski/videocall-client) to connect to the server